AdebayoGlover/Broadway/README.md

 If you get stuck during this project or would like to see an experienced developer work through it, click “Get Unstuck“ to see a project walkthrough video.

 Tasks
-0/10 complete
-Mark the tasks as complete by checking them off

 The <header> currently scrolls with the rest of the document.